 The North Carolina Arboretum, Milepost 393, Blue Ridge Parkway, 100 Frederick Law Olmsted Way, Asheville.
+Baker Art Center, Through Sept.
+8 - "Bugs: Outside the Box".
+Where can you see a butterfly with a five foot wingspan, or a longhorn beetle with antennae more than twelve feet across?
+The answers can be found amongst the enormous sculptures on display in "BUGS: Outside the Box!".
+Sept.
+21- Jan.
+24, 2025 -"Only Owls".
+This exhibit brings together an array of artistic representations of owls in pencil, charcoal, ink, watercolor, and woodcut, all from Leigh Yawkey Woodson Museum of Art collection.
 Ongoing - The Asheville Quilt Guild features a permanent, rotating quilt exhibit at Arboretum's Education Center.
-Visitors can also enjoy the Arboretum's Quilt Garden yearround, with plantings and patterns that change with the seasons.
-Admission: Yes.
-Hours: Education Center hours: Mon.-Sat., 9am-5pm.
+Visitors can also enjoy the Arboretum's Quilt Garden year-round, with plantings and patterns that change with the seasons. : Yes.
+Hours: Educ Mon.-Sat., 9am-5pm.
 Contact: 828/665.2492 or at (www.ncarboretum.org).